Whale Watching in Sydney: A Comprehensive Guide

 The price with a quality operator will vary between $75-$150 depending on the size of the group and the length of the tour.
 All the operators we recommend here will offer a safe and comfortable boat and staff who are experienced in spotting whales and can tell you lots about them.
 The more expensive options include a meal and drinks.

-Things to consider before you book A Whale Watching cruise
+Things to consider before you book a cruise

 • Some operators offer a free return cruise guarantee if you don’t spot a whale, good for those who like the idea of some insurance 😉

-• Do think about your sea legs, are you good on open seas?
-If not, choose a bigger boat for a more stable run.
+• Think about your sea legs, are you good on open seas?
+If not, choose a bigger boat for a more stable ride.
 Regardless, you should probably pick up some anti sea sick tablets from the pharmacy before you board.
-There is one right at Circular Quay station that is sure to have a good supply.
+There is one right at Circular Quay station.

-• Resist the urge to book a shorter tour – it will take you 20 mins to get out of the heads and 20 mins back, cruises less 2 hours are too short (except for the speedboat cruise below).
+• Resist the urge to book a shorter tour.
+It will take you 20 mins to get out of the heads and 20 mins back.
+Cruises less than 2 hours are too short (except for the speedboat cruise below).
 Two and half to four hours will give you the best bang for your buck for those with sea legs.
 Novices to open water cruising may prefer a cruise between 2 and 3 hours.

 Best Whale Watching Tours Sydney